appanp/supply-chain-fundas/supply_chain_terminology.md

 1. Order pickup
 1. Crossdock/line haul planning
 1. Order delivery
 1. Billing and invoicing.
-For more info, refer tp [this link](https://learn.transportation.trimble.com/wp-content/uploads/tte/ebcbe19c93c746dd320c/olhlp/d2bd984013d3/docs/Current/index.html).
+For more info, refer to [this link](https://learn.transportation.trimble.com/wp-content/uploads/tte/ebcbe19c93c746dd320c/olhlp/d2bd984013d3/docs/Current/index.html).

 **Materials Handling**: The movement and storage of goods inside the distribution center.
 This represents a capital cost and is balanced against the operating costs of the facility.
 Material handling is concerned with moving raw materials, work-in-process, and finished goods into the plant, within the plant, and out of the plant to warehouses, distribution networks, or directly to the customers.
 The basic objective is to move the right combination of tools and materials (raw materials, parts and finished products) at the right time, to the right place, in the right form, and in the right orientation.
 And to do it with the minimum total cost.
 For more info, refer to [this link](https://www.slideshare.net/AshishHande/materials-handling-equipment).